blackbird1729/IPSI/IPSI_NRI_based/README.md

 ---

 ### 3. Run the pipeline
-After adding your model and downloading the datasets, execute the main **pipeline file** in the root directory of the DoSI project to start the full structural inference process.
+After adding your model and downloading the datasets, execute the main **pipeline.py** to start the full structural inference process.

 Example command:
 ```bash